SeabassTheFish03/Advent-of-Code/README.md

 # Advent-of-Code
 My attempts at the Advent of Code puzzles.
-I try to have a funny rule when I do them.
+I try to have a funny challenge when I do them.

 Advent of Code: https://adventofcode.com/events